Evaluating Transportation Options

 Different transportation modes serve different roles, as indicated in Table 1.
 No mode is optional for all purposes.
 Increasing Transportation Options tends to create a more efficient and equitable transportation system, because it allows each mode to do what it does best.
 This is particularly important for providing Basic Mobility to people who are economically, physically or socially disadvantaged.

-Table 1 Suitability of Travel Modes
+Table 1 Travel Modes Performance Profiles

 Mode